somduttaghosh/somduttaghosh.github.io/README.md

 ### Project 1: CCSNe equation of state

 I have studied how the dense matter equation of state affects the CCSNe explosion properties, the nucleosynthesis yields, and the remnant mass distribution in the universe.
-The paper is now published in ApJ (https://iopscience.iop.org/article/10.3847/1538-4357/ac4d20/pdf).
+The paper is now published in ApJ [ApJ 929 43 (2022)](https://iopscience.iop.org/article/10.3847/1538-4357/ac4d20/pdf).

 ### Project 2: Neutrino signals from CCSNe